 History

 Ludsen castle was, next to the Narva, the easternmost stronghold of Livonia, located closer to the Ruthenian cities, such as Polotsk and Pskov, than any of the major cities of Livonia: Riga or Dorpat.
-The first mention of Ludza comes from 1177, but refers to the local hillfort.
+The first record of Ludsen comes from 1177, but refered to the local hillfort.
 The brick Teutonic castle was built only at the end of the 14th century or at the beginning of the 15th century, but it cannot be ruled out that some wooden fortifications had been built earlier, because the order took over the surrounding lands already in 1264.
-In written sources, the first information about Ludsen appeared only in 1433, when VogI von Rositen informed the marshal of Livonia that the commander continued his journey from Mewe (Gniew) through Ludsen, Rositen and Marienburg.
+In documents the first information about Ludsen was recorded only in 1433, when VogI von Rositen informed the marshal of Livonia that the commander continued his journey from Mewe (Polish: Gniew) through Ludsen, Rositen and Marienburg.

 At the end of the 15th century, the castle was occupied and seriously damaged the Muscovite army.
 The destruction must have been extensive, since the stronghold was fully restored only in 1525.
 The fall of the medieval castle came with the invasion of Ivan the Terrible troops in the second half of the 16th century.
 In the face of aggression in 1558, the Teutonic Knights gave their Latgalian strongholds, including Ludsen, in pledged to Lithuania.
 From the moment of the union of Lublin in 1569 they became part of the Polish-Lithuanian Commonwealth.
 Ludsen initially kept the military significance until it was taken over and destroyed by the Russian army in 1654.
 In the following years, not renovated, fell into total ruin.